azouaoui-med/ostora-jsapi3/README.md

 # Ostora
-Ostora is a responsive and configurable template for building web mapping applications with [Arcgis api for javascript 3.x](https://developers.arcgis.com/javascript/3/)
+Ostora is a responsive and configurable template for building web mapping applications, this version is built with the [Arcgis api for javascript 3.x](https://developers.arcgis.com/javascript/3/)

 This template serves for anyone looking to get up and running with arcgis api for javascript fast.

-You can find a version built with [Openlayers](http://openlayers.org/) in [here](https://github.com/azouaoui-med/ostora-ol-reqjs)
+You can find a version built with [Arcgis api for javascript 4.x](https://developers.arcgis.com/javascript) in [here](https://github.com/azouaoui-med/ostora-jsapi4)

 ## Demo
 [Live preview](https://azouaoui-med.github.io/ostora-jsapi3/src/)